tester1969/pam-validity/README.md

 # pam-validity
 PAM validity module to work with python-validity

+Currently supports the following sensors:

+138a:0090 Validity Sensors, Inc. VFS7500 Touch Fingerprint Sensor 138a:0097 Validity Sensors, Inc.
+06cb:009a Synaptics, Inc. Which are present in various ThinkPad and HP laptops.

 Hi this is a module created to get avail from pam-validity so you can authenticate.
 This is a very simple module